420blaze420/tape0002/README.md

 * Expected outdoor coverage: 95%

 #### Installation and configuration
-* **Xcompanyx** can spare a maximum of 4 IT employees to help the project manager make determinations regarding the wireless network and complete configurations.
+* **Xcompanyx** can spare a maximum of 4 IT employees to assist the project manager when making determinations regarding the wireless network and complete configurations.
 * The installation and configurations must **NOT** be done by **Xcompanyx** IT employees.
-* IT employees designated to 'help' are there to support an efficient deployment and integration of the new wired network, **NOT** do the project managers work for them.
+* IT employees assigned to support the project manager, are responsible for facilitating and assisting the efficient deployment and integration of the new wired network, not for performing duties of the project manager.

 #### Integration with the existing wired network
 * The new wireless network must be integrated with the current wired network, supporting communication between wired and wireless users.